snaveenkpndevops/Mean_Stack_App_Frontend_CICD/Jenkins_file_Readme.md

 ### prerequisite:

-  * Insatll Java in your local machine.
+  * Install Java in your local machine.
   * Install Jenkins in your local machine.
   * Install docker-desktop in your local machine and open the docker-desktop.
 Since we are not using any agent, so all the pipeline steps will be running from our local machine.
 We can use docker agent to run this pipeline which is a best practice.
 But for this project we are not using any agent.